-The KitSound Voice One is essentially an Amazon Echo, but with some serious audio grunt.
-It has been made in collaboration with Amazon, so you get the full Alexa experience, meaning it can answer questions, play music from various sources and control smart home devices.
+The KitSound Voice One is essentially an Amazon Echo Plus, but with even better audio grunt.
+It was made in collaboration with Amazon, so you get the full Alexa experience, meaning it can answer questions, play music from various sources and control smart home devices.

 It's capable of hearing you speak from the other side of the room and up to eight Voice One speakers can be connected together for multi-room playback.

 Sonos took a leap into the future (or the present, if you prefer) by finally releasing a portable speaker towards the end of 2019, and it's a seriously impressive bit of kit.
 With that textbook Sonos sound balance and great volume, even when you're outside, it's a brilliantly versatile speaker.

 When you're at home, though, you can dock the speaker and have it connect to your home Wi-Fi to become a really capable smart speaker, with Alexa compatibility just like the Sonos One.
 It's arguably the best of both worlds, although it does have a pretty hefty price tag to go with it.